Frequently Asked Questions (FAQs)

 - Each team must include four students and no more than two students from the same profession

-- Participants must be full-time UF students through May 2017
+- Participants must be full-time UF students through Spring 2018

-- Orientation session attendance is mandatory by every team member
+- Orientation session attendance is mandatory for every team member

 - Students can only participate in the CLARION competition once

 - If a member should drop out for any reason, teams will not be able to replace that member.
 Team will be eligible to compete with 3 team members

 Are there additional resources for students?